turbot/steampipe-plugin-aws/docs/tables/aws_ssm_managed_instance_patch_state.md

   aws_ssm_managed_instance_patch_state;
 ```

-### Count number of patches installed not form patch base line
+### Count the number of patches installed not from patch base line

 ```sql
 select